jaxankey/TA2/README.md

 # TA2
 Shoot aliens in your browser, alone or with friends.
-The goal of this game is exceedingly simple controls (one hand on the keyboard, one hand in the snacks) and short, satisfying games.
+The goal of this project is to create a space for short, satisfying games with exceedingly simple controls.
+One hand on the keyboard, one hand in the snacks.

 ## Starting and testing a server